Lege19/newc/README.md

 // &my_union.a == &my_union.0
 // &my_union.b == &my_union.1
 ```

 #### Newtypes

 Many languages have [newtypes](https://doc.rust-lang.org/rust-by-example/generics/new_types.html), because they provide a good way to separate what data *is*, from what it *represents* (which helps avoid muddling values with the same type but different purposes).
 But neither Rust nor C implements them as a language feature (they are just design patterns).
 I think they deserve their own syntax.

 #### Type Sets and Newtype Trees

-In Crust, all types are grouped into sets.
+In newc, all types are grouped into sets.
 Types in the same set are said to be 'parallel'.
 These sets are organised into newtype trees.
 The root set of each newtype tree contains one inline type, from which all types in the tree have been derived.
 Types from sets nearer to root of the tree are said to be 'upstream' of types from sets deeper into the tree (and 'downstream' vice verca).
 These types behave according to the [casting rules](#newtype-casts).
 To create a newtype parallel (in the same type set) to another type, use the `newtype` keyword:

 ```c
 newtype MyType = T;
 ```

 To create a new type set as a child of another type set, use the `subtype` keyword:

 ```c
 subtype MyType = T;// Where T is any type from the parent type set
 ```

 Note that each time `subtype` is used it creates a new type set

 #### Type Declarations

 Structs can be declared in the exact same way as Rust structs, but this is syntactic sugar for:

 ```c
 newtype Foo = struct { ... };
 ```

 The same syntax works for `tuple`s, `enum`s, `union`s, and `sum`s.

 #### Integers

 Rust's integers are great, their names are much clearer and more consistent that integers in C. The only problem I have with them is that there is no 'default' integer (`int` in C), which can be confusing for beginners with no idea what integer they want to use; but this isn't a huge issue and fixing it would require an inconsistent naming system.
-These are the integers in Crust:
+These are the integers in newc:

 - `int8`
 - `int16`
 - `int32`